hansbala/myncer/README.md

 - Sync playlists on a hourly, weekly, bi-weekly, or monthly schedule.
 - Sync options:
   - One way syncs: (ex.
 Spotify is the master and Tidal just mimics Spotify)
-  -  (ex.
-Spotify & Tidal are merged into a master list and the master list is propagated to both).
+  - Merge syncs: (ex.
+Spotify & Tidal are merged into a list and that list is propagated to both).
 This one's the money.

 ## Datasources Supported